 - Encourage your loved one to seek professional help

-- Improving on communication
+- Improve on communication

 - Offer as much support as possible

-How to Motivate Someone with Borderline Personality Disorder
+How to Motivate Someone with BPD

 It can be difficult to motivate someone to continue with treatment, especially if results aren’t immediate.
 If your partner won’t acknowledge their need for treatment, it may be in your interest to: